The Stanthorpe QFS Restoration Project

 Vision

-Ongoing costs of operation would be met from hiring charges, and commissions.
+On-going costs of operation would be met from both hiring charges and commissions.

 We gratefully acknowledge the support of the following organisations and funding bodies.